bernardo1024/Sanwaf-UI/README.md

 For example:

-to set the display type to have the error message hover on the label and change the labels color:
+to set the error actions to have the error message hover on the label and change the labels color:

-    displayType="hoverlabel,colorlabel"
+    data-sw-errorActions="hoverlabel,colorlabel"
+    data-sw-blurActions="hoverlabel,colorlabel"

 **Actions**